Skip to main content

 Tesla filed lawsuits against the responsible ex-employees, however, the details on how the perpetrators obtained access to the sensitive data are not publicly available.
 Most likely, the company failed to revoke the employees’ access permissions upon termination.

-Conducting background checks during the onboarding process is also helpful in determining an individual’s reliability and intentions.
-In this case, monitoring the employee user activity could have further helped detect their malicious actions.
+Applying pseudonymization techniques could have helped to prevent the exposure of personal data.
+At the same time, conducting background checks during the onboarding process could be helpful in determining a potential employee’s reliability and intentions.
+Monitoring the employee activity could have further helped detect their malicious actions.

 Case #6: Triple data breach at Mailchimp caused by social engineering